 Vision rehabilitation at a glance

-- Includes a wide range of services
+- Includes a range of services and many levels of support

-- Assistive technology, like screen readers
+- Technology, like magnifiers and screen readers

 - Emotional support, like counseling or support groups